-Quarterly Targets , Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure abattoir (China) as means to allow for frozen beef trade between SA and China eapplication for development of an abattoir Q2 Engagements with one LM and Stakeholders on requirements for development of an abattoir in the local municipality including land allocation and development process Ndlambe municipality, the MM and LED office, SBDM and their appointed consultant.
-Business developmen facilitation program (BDF) Pilot the concept and reach one of the pilot objectives (1 business matching event, 1 export ecommence sales with bounded warehousing support, 1 secure office support in China from Q2 1.
-Engage two Chinese entities to explore the cooperation opportunities for local companies Achieved 8 applications received, unable to coordinate time with LED to cover more LMs as planned, mitigation plan is making presentation during SMMEs committee launch event for pilot as alternative.
-1 virtual business matching conference was hold with Yuhang district (Q3); 3 Chinese entities engaged.
-1 Letter of Intent has secured for Local company for cooperation.
-Challenges with Covid restrictions and cancellation of the original trip to China imposed extreme difficulties to follow up with the leads, identify opportunities which could realise potential projects.
-Investigate alternative options to further engage other Chinese entities and monitor the status of Chinese COVID restriction policy model (TBC) bounded warehouse.
+Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure abattoir (China) as means to Q2 Achieved Since no real impact could be made by allow for frozen beef trade Engagements with CDA, as it is dependent of the consultant between SA and China development of one LM and outcome and agreement of Ndlambe LM an abattoir Stakeholders on it was decided that the project be closed, requirements for and provisional budget removed. development of an to ensure that the Ndlambe LM abattoir in the local agree with the private sector municipality including proposal.
+The consultant has land allocation and been set tasks to present to development process the various stakeholders in January 2023.
+Q1 Achieved Follow-up engagements with entities to LMs outreach for ensure cooperation and or agreements business matching LED to cover more LMs as with 2 applications planned, mitigation plan is Pilot the concept making presentation during and reach one of SMMEs committee launch the pilot event for pilot as alternative. • Q2 Achieved Challenges with Covid restrictions and business 1.
+Engage two cancellation of the original trip to China L Chinese entities to imposed extreme difficulties to follow up Business developmen explore the Chinese entities engaged.
+1 with the leads, identify opportunities facilitation program (BDF) commence sales Letter of Intent has secured for which could realise potential projects. opportunities for local Local company for companies cooperation.
+Investigate alternative options to further support, 1 secure engage other Chinese entities and Pilot initiation of e- commerce model with 2.
+Pilot of e-commerce model monitor the status of Chinese COVID bounded warehouse with bounded warehouse is on model (TBC) progress, pilot goods arrived bounded warehouse.
 3. Facilitated between one of the Chinese company and SA

-Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure company for commercial cooperation/partnership.
-Pacilitate 1 business matching event (virtual) Secure acommitment with strategic partners to support for Chinese office of SBDM/CDA (TBC)
+Quarterly Targets Developmen Output Indicator / Annual Targe Objective Activity / Quarter Target Achievements Output and Challenges Corrective Measure company for commercial cooperation/partnership.
+Q3 Facilitate 1 business matching event (virtual) Secure acommitment with strategic partners to support for Chinese office of SBDM/CDA (TBC)

-Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Assist 1 local company to reach agreement with Chinese entity (TBC) Facilitate 1 local company to reach a sale through ecommerce model (TBC) Submit report and proposal for BDF piloting for 2022-23 with clear achievement of one of the pilot objective and recommendation.
-Achieved Assist two company reached agreement with Chinese entities.
-Facilitate one local company to reach sale through ecommerce model.
+Quarterly Targets Developmen Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Q4 Assist 1 local company to reach agreement with Chinese entity (TBC) Facilitate 1 local company to reach a sale through e- commerce model (TBC) Submit report and proposal for BDF piloting for 2022-23 with clear achievement of one of the pilot objective and recommendation.
+Assist two company reached agreement with Chinese entities.
+Facilitate one local company to reach sale through e- commerce model.
 Submitted report and proposal.
 Q1 Facilitate 2 local companies to send samples for CIIE 2022 companies export document still outstanding) Follow-up engagements with entities to ensure cooperation and or agreements are established.
-Broad-based Jincheng partnership Chinese export market (CIIE) from 5 LMs to
+Broad-based Jincheng partnership Chinese export market (CIIE) from 5 LMs to Follow up meeting with local companies scheduled from January to February 2023 to maximise the value of the mission